build-on-aws/content/tutorials/amazon-bedrock-lambda-image-gen-golang/index.md

 > You can refer to the [Lambda Function code here](https://github.com/build-on-aws/amazon-bedrock-lambda-image-generation-golang/blob/master/function/main.go)

 In the function handler, we extract the prompt from the HTTP request body, and the configuration from the query parameters.
 Then it's used to call the model using [bedrockruntime.InvokeModel](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/bedrockruntime#Client.InvokeModel) function.
+Note the JSON payload sent to Amazon Bedrock is represented by an instance of the `Request` struct.

-The output body returned from Amazon Bedrock Stability Diffusion model is a JSON payload which is converted into a [stabilityai.Response](https://github.com/abhirockzz/amazon-bedrock-go-inference-params/blob/master/stabilityai/stabilityai_diffusion.go#L16) `struct` (part of an external utility library).
-It contains the actual image as a `base64` string.
+The output body returned from Amazon Bedrock Stability Diffusion model is a JSON payload which is converted into a `Response` struct which contains the generated image as a `base64` string.
 This is returned as an [events.APIGatewayV2HTTPResponse](https://pkg.go.dev/github.com/aws/aws-lambda-go/events#APIGatewayV2HTTPResponse) object along with `CORS` headers.

 ```go
 func handler(ctx context.Context, req events.APIGatewayV2HTTPRequest) (events.APIGatewayV2HTTPResponse, error) {